 Transimperial, transhistorical and transregional natures from the 17th to the 21st century

-Empire and Ecologies aims to facilitate conversations across transhistorical, transimperial and transregional contexts: from the imperialism of the seventeenth through the nineteenth centuries to forms of new imperialism in the twentieth and twenty-first centuries; from colonies and metropoles of Anglophone empire to Hispanophone and Russian/Soviet contexts of empire.
+Empire and Ecologies utilises a humanities-centred and multidisciplinary approach to methodological issues and case studies, examining the construction of nature by various forms of imperial power across a range of periods — from the imperialism of the seventeenth through the nineteenth centuries, to forms of ‘new imperialism’ in the twentieth and twenty-first centuries — and across a range of locations — from colonies and metropoles of Anglophone empire to Hispanophone and Russian/Soviet contexts of empire.